 Inside the Castello is the Pinacoteca di Conversano, where Neapolitan painter Paolo Domenico Finoglio's ten painting cycle dipicting the First Crusade in the epic poem Gerusalemme Liberata (Jerusalem Delivered) by an Italian writer Torquato Tasso is exhibited.

 Monastero San Benedetto - founded in the 6th century, this was once one of the most powerful manasteries in Puglia, a fact that's evident in the bell tower, which is higher than the cathedral's to symbolize the status of the Cisternian nuns, who replaced the Benedictines in 1266, over the bishop.
 The cloister, with the carved column capitals that surround a rather overgrown garden, is very impressive.
 If it's open, visit the 11th century crypt, the oldest part of the standing structure.
 There are occasional music concerts given in the Monastero.

 The Museo Archeologico (Archaeological Museum) is inside the former 11th century monastery of St. Benedict.
 You'll see some primitive chipped stone tolls from caves around Conversano and Monopoli to artifacts of the Middle Ages.
 Via San Benedetto 16.

 The top choice is Pasha di Magista Francesco, or just plain Pasha, located across from the tourist office in Piazza Castello.
-It's a bar with restaurant upstairs, where those lucky folks at the window have a breathtaking view of the castle (make a reservation: tel./fax +39 080.495.1079).
+It's a bar with restaurant upstairs, where those lucky folks at the window have a breathtaking view of the castle, as you can see in the picture to the right (make a reservation: tel./fax +39 080.495.1079).
 Great wine cellar, too, for those who wish to delve into those special Pugliese wines.